S3ri0usGuy/Kraby-bez-rak-the-gra/Docs/GameDesignerCookbook.md

 * **TimedPickFirst** - the player's time to answer is limited (by "Time To Answer" seconds).
 If time is out, the first option is picked.
 * **TimedPickRandom** - the player's time to answer is limited (by "Time To Answer" seconds).
 If time is out, a random option is picked.

+**Important**: the limit of the answer options is 4.
+If you have more than 4 answer options available, only the first 4 will be displayed (and you'll see a warning in the console).

 ##### 5. **Dialogue Next Node Branching**

 Now, the most complex and interesting stuff - branching.
 So, each object with dialogues has a one node saved as "current".
 This node changes either when the player chooses some answer, or when the dialogue sequence ends.